by Stephen Lendman

 It’s been that way for 34 years.
 Geneva changed nothing.
 Honest diplomacy isn’t Washington’s long suit.
 It bears repeating.
 America’s imperial agenda remains unchanged.

-quoted Professor Abbas Edalat.
+A previous article quoted Professor Abbas Edalat.
 He founded the Campaign Against Sanctions and Military Intervention in Iran (CASMII).

 “The West us(es) Iran’s nuclear program as a pretext,” said Edalat.
 It’s “much like alleg(ing) (nonexistent WMDs) in Iraq.”